cross-seed/cross-seed.org/docs/basics/options.md

 | ---------------- | -------------- | ------------------------- | -------------------------------- | ------- |
 | `excludeOlder`   | `-x <value>`   | `--exclude-older <value>` | `string` in the [ms][ms] format) |         |

-When running a search of your `torrentDir`, exclude torrents first searched more than this long ago.
+When running a search, this option excludes anything first searched more than this long ago.
 This option is only relevant in `search` mode or in `daemon` mode with [`searchCadence`](#searchcadence) turned on.